jywu20/Notes/Computer Science/Circuit/HDL.md

 it's possible to program FPGAs with ladder diagrams, essentially turning a FPGA into a PLC.
 This is done for example in https://onlinelibrary.wiley.com/doi/10.1155/2022/8827417.
+(There however is one caveat: ladder logic can be seen as *relay logic* if we ignore the side effect caused by assignments, and relay logic is different from transistor logic: in relay logic 0 and 1 are represented by current levels, while in transistor logic 0 and 1 are replaced by voltages.
+Therefore in relay logic we have serious fan-out problems, as making copies of a signal requires non-trivial designs like a signal regeneration stage, which accepts the weakened signal and provides a fresh, full-strength current for the next stage.
+So although the semantics of ladder diagrams can be transparently translated to RTL, the diagram itself is *not* the digital circuit diagram corresponding to the RTL.)

 ## Keep the circuit in mind